visberi/HockeyApi/README.md

 ## Notes on technical solutions
-- The data layer of the application is a poor man´s one using a static data provider class initiated
+- The data layer of the application is a poor man´s one using a static data provider class initiated at application Startup code.